Info

 every purpose cmp_purpose_[purposeid] Will enable/disable the purpose (e.g. cmp_purpose_5 for purpose 5)

-Please note: The additional vendor/purpose support in GTM is currently very limited.
-We therefore do not recommend to use cmp_... and cmp_purpose_... but instead adjust your triggers.
+Note: The additional vendor/purpose support in GTM is currently very limited.
+We therefore do not recommend to use cmp_... and cmp_purpose_... but instead adjust your triggers as described in the GTM help section.

 More Information